Applying for a student grant from SUSI

 I’ve forgotten my login details for my SUSI Grant application

 If you have forgotten your login details for your SUSI Grant application you will need to reset your password, username or pin.
 You can do this at susi.ie.
-Click the login button and then chose the option underneath of which detail you have forgotten.
+Click the login button and then choose the option underneath of which detail you have forgotten.

 To find out more about the application process, visit the SUSI website.

-We are here to answer your questions and talk through your options.
-Our online chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm.
-Chat to us now about your situation.
+We offer information, advice and guidance about the issues that matter to you.
+Our online Youth Information Chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm (excluding Bank Holidays).